 Formerly, the cost-of-performance method had been used.
 Under that method, receipts from transactions (other than sales of tangible personal property) were assigned to the state in which the income-producing activity was actually performed.
-Under the market-based sourcing method, receipts from transactions (other than sales of tangible personal property) are sourced to the market state - that is, to the state where the recipient of the service and/or intangible personal property receives benefit from the service and/or intangible personal property.
+Under the market-based sourcing method, receipts from transactions (other than sales of tangible personal property) are sourced to the market state - that is, to the state where the recipient of the service and/or intangible personal property.